Andrewschaer/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    #React's 'useRouteMatch' allows you to pull information about where on your website your user currently is (e.g. path or url) so that you can use those details in your code.
+This is typically used to build out nested routes so that a single parameter is changed in the URL and not the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+    #Form validation is a way for web developers to ensure that the requirements of a form, such as a certain character length of a username, is met before the user can submit a form.
+These form validation checks also allow developers to pre-program error messages is a form field is invalid.

 1. In 1-2 sentences, define end to end testing.

+    #End-to-end testing is a type of testing that focuses centrally on the user-interface and user-experience.
+This type of testing involves checks on key user actions and workflows to make sure they meet all requirements.
+An example of end-to-end testing would be testing if a user can fill out a user registration form and successfully create and account.

 ## Instructions